oVirt/ovirt-site/source/feature/optaplanner.html.md

 1. Unstable cluster -- what I mean here is that once the user performs the changes to get the cluster to the "optimal" state, the engine's internal balancing kicks in and rearranges the cluster differently.
 It would mean that the output of the optimization algorithm was not as smart as we wanted it to be.
 2. Impossible solution -- if the user gets a solution from the optimization algorithm and then finds out that the cluster policy prevents him from reaching it, we will have an issue that the theoretical solution is totally useless for the user and this feature won't be thus useful to him at all

 In the case where no solution can be found (for example to the start VM case) we should inform the user that there is no solution with the current cluster policy rules, but that solution to the optimization can still be found if the rules are relaxed a bit.

-It is my opinion that the cluster policy rules reflect actual user's requirements and we should obey them.
+It is my opinion that the cluster policy rules reflect the actual user's requirements and we should obey them and make sure all solutions are valid in that context.

 ### Implementing the rules